How to design your perfect cooking space

 Believe it or not, there is one aspect of kitchen interior design that has challenged even the most seasoned interior designers.
 It is that small corner space where two cabinet units meet.
 This is called the dead space since nothing useful can be made of it.
 Many times carpenters have tried to create a use for the dead space.
 More often than not, it has failed.

 Fortunately, there are many ways to make use of it.
 Consider using pantry solutions like storage lazy Susan baskets that will maximize the space by allowing more storage or a pull out pantry basket that can store twice more than the usual.
 Everything in the kitchen has a purpose and it is up to the homeowner how to make use of it.

-The current trend of kitchens is the exposed brick, copper and rust-hued industrial kitchen.
+The current trend of kitchens are the exposed brick, copper and rust hued industrial kitchen.
 This particular kitchen interior design revolves around the use of exposed brick, wood palettes and modern concrete elements.
 To achieve the industrial kitchen, designers suggest having an exposed brick wall in the kitchen.
-The units then can be made from either wood, high-pressure laminates or even steel.
-To accessorize it, have a splash of retroelements such as coloured mugs and cookbooks as well as plants.
+The units then can be made from either wood, high pressure laminates or even steel.
+To accessorize it, have a splash of retro elements such as colored mugs and cookbooks as well as plants.

 ORGANIZED KITCHEN BASICS

 Cooking in the kitchen requires a lot of hard work and time.
 Yet with the allotted preparations, more often than not, efficiency is not met.
 Especially when cutlery and utensils are disorganized in the process.
 There are many products that assist the kitchen interior design’s organization problems.